wessenstam/gts21/cicd/start/start.rst

 Pre-requisite
 -------------

-To run the workshop some extra resources are needed on your laptop (besides Terminal or Putty for the SSH session) are needed.
+To run the workshop some extra resources are needed on your laptop (besides Terminal or Putty for the SSH session).

 .. note::